softwaredevelopment

 Here are three compelling reasons:

-1. A Software Development Team Can Help You Achieve Developer Velocity
+1. A Nearshore Team Can Help You Achieve Developer Velocity

 Developer velocity (DV) is a loosely defined strategy of improving the business’ bottom line by giving the development team more room, skills, and tools to innovate.
 In short, developers move away from being a backend support and into a lead role that influences business outcomes.